Student credit cards — basic cards for low income students

 How to apply for a student credit card

 • Are you at least 18 years old?
 You need to be over 18 years old to apply for any credit card in Australia.
-If you are between 16 and 18, you could be added as a supplementary cardholder to a parent or guardian's account.
-In the meantime, you could use a Visa debit or Mastercard debit card to shop with your own money instead of credit.
+If you are under 18 you could use a debit card instead.

 • What is your residency status?
 Credit card companies generally prefer you to be an Australian citizen or a permanent resident.

 • How much money do you earn?
 You must have enough income to manage repayments for at least the minimum credit limit that's available on a card.
-Income can include Centrelink payments, your wages from full- or part-time work, and even student scholarships in some cases.
+Income can include Centrelink payments and your wages from part-time work.

 Documents and information you'll need to provide

 • Personal information.
 This includes your full name, date of birth, residential address, email address and phone number.
-You'll also need to provide a valid form of identification, such as your driver's licence number, passport number or Medicare number.
+You'll also need to provide a form of identification, such as your driver's licence or passport.

 • Student information.
 You may be asked to include details of the university, TAFE or other institution you're studying at and the course you're enrolled in.

 • Employment and income information.
-If you work outside of study, you'll need to provide details of your employer and income, such as contact details and recent payslips.
+You'll need to provide details of your employer and income, such as contact details and recent payslips.
 If you earn income from other sources, such as Centrelink payments, you can include these as part of your application.

 • Other financial information.
 Details of any assets and debts that you have, including savings accounts or other loans.
-You will also be asked to estimate your ongoing financial commitments, such as rent, bills and grocery costs.
-This helps the issuer determine whether or not you can afford to manage a credit card.
+You will also be asked to estimate your monthly spending as well.

 Tips for using a student credit card